 Visitors will not be allowed entry if they have:

-- Arrived in Australia from overseas within the past 14 days;
+- Have arrived in Australia from overseas within the past 14 days

 Here at St Vincent's, as at every hospital, the decision to proceed with surgery will be assessed by the treating specialist and St Vincent's clinical staff on an individual case basis, according to AHPPC guidelines and specific criteria such as the risk of the procedure, the condition of the patient, available stocks of personal protective equipment (PPE), and hospital ICU and bed capacity.

 If you are considering or are scheduled for surgery, please discuss your procedure with your treating doctor, GP or specialist.
-If you would like to ask any questions about your booking at our hospital, please contact us at 03 9218 8016.
-Alternatively you can visit the State Department of Health information for more detail on the category 2 and select category 3 procedures which have been allowed to proceed.
+Alternatively, you can visit the State Department of Health information for more detail on the category 2 and select category 3 procedures which have been allowed to proceed.

-If you have any further specific questions in relation to COVID-19, visit the Department of Health and Human Services webpage here.
+If you have any further specific questions concerning COVID-19, visit the Department of Health and Human Services webpage here.